Walter Couchman: Naval career

 After the War he became Captain of the aircraft carrier and then, from 1947, Director of Naval Air Organisation and Training at the Admiralty.

 He went on to be Flag Officer, Flying Training in 1951, in which role he led the Fleet Air Arm flypast of 327 aircraft at the Coronation review of the fleet, flying a de Havilland Sea Vampire.
 He was then appointed Flag Officer, Heavy Squadron in 1953, Flag Officer, Aircraft Carriers in 1954 and Deputy Controller of Supplies (Air) at the Ministry of Supply in 1955.
 He became Flag Officer, Air (Home) in 1957 and Vice Chief of the Naval Staff in 1960.
-He retired in November 1960.
+He stepped down in November 1960, and formally retired from the Royal Navy in March 1961.

 Family

 He married Phyllida Connellan; they had a son and two daughters.
 Following the dissolution of his first marriage, he married Hughe Thelma Hunter Blair née Reid in 1965.
 After the death of Hughe in 1972, he married Daphne Harvey, the widow of a naval captain.